SGDDNB/CLIPreg/README.md

 ![](man/figures/README-Scipt%20for%20miRNA%20plots-2.png)<!-- -->

-## Another example not using deltaTE
+## Example 2: CLIPreg without using deltaTE

 HeLa stimulated by EGF.
 Groups were obtained by categorizing into TE\_up and TE\_down from data given in the paper